Subject: Curtain Wall Systems in The 90.1 ASHRAE Era

 Curtain wall systems are defined as the exterior wall (skin) of the building, built off the edge of the slab, covering the building and protecting it from the elements.
-Curtain walls are usually a load bearing element.
+Curtain walls can be a load-bearing element.
 They are only required to carry their own dead load weight with loads being transferred to the structure, in most cases through an anchoring system to the slabs, beams, and columns.
-Since curtain walls are generally non-load bearing they can be made of more flexible and lighter weight materialsl than structural elements.
+Since curtain walls are generally non-load bearing, they can be made of more flexible and lighter weight materials than structural elements.

-In the last eight decades more midrise and high-rise buildings are applying curtain walls.
+In the last eight decades more mid-rise and high-rise buildings are applying curtain walls.
 Undoubtable, glass is the most common material used.
-Glass allows for more natural light to penetrate deeper into the building, it is made of lightweight aluminum frames and it claims to be energy efficient reducing utility bills; but, is that really the case?
+Glass allows for more natural light to penetrate deeper into the building, it is made with lightweight aluminum frames, and it claims to be energy efficient reducing utility bills; but, is that really the case?

-Glass curtain wall applications has developed a great deal in the last four decades.
-Low Energy, double pane, better seals between each glass units, stronger frame members, etc. However, although implementing newer technologies like non-conductive materials, the thermal resistance achieved is very low in comparison to top high-performance rigid insulation and new exterior walls assemblies meeting new code compliance.
-In favor of existing constructions methodologies, one can say – “this is the best technology they had then”.
+Glass curtain wall applications have developed a great deal in the last four decades: Low energy, double pane, better seals between each glass units, stronger frame members, etc. However, implementing newer technologies like non-conductive materials, the thermal resistance achieved is very low in comparison to top high-performance rigid insulation and new exterior wall assemblies meeting new code compliance.
+In favor of existing constructions methodologies, one can say – “this is the best technology they had then.”

 What about 2018 codes, and how are these applied today?